 McAfee offers 24/7 support via web chat and phone, meaning you can get the help you need whatever the time of day.
 The company also provides a knowledge base, forum, and support hub, as well as additional advice on social media.
 McAfee also guarantees your system remains malware-free by providing technicians who can connect to your devices remotely to fix infections.
 This is a feature many of its competitors do not offer.

 Unfortunately, Webroot only provides support over the phone during business hours, which may be a problem if you encounter an issue at another time.
 They do also provide an online support section, and if you’re really stuck, you can ask Webroot’s online user community.

-Now that we have looked at all of the features, advantages, and disadvantages of McAfee and Webroot, it’s clear that McAfee is the superior antivirus provider.
+Now that I have looked at all the features, advantages, and disadvantages of McAfee and Webroot, it’s clear to me that McAfee is the superior antivirus provider.
 McAfee’s system is designed to keep your devices safe while being easy to use.
 The company provides a robust customer support system and its interface is straightforward and designed for beginners.
 McAfee has a wide variety of packages making it easy to choose one specifically suited to your needs.